Phurba Lachenpa

-Phurba Tempa Lachenpa (born 4 February 1998) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Mumbai City and the India national team.
+Phurba Tempa Lachenpa (born 4 February 1998) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club East Bengal and the India national team.

 Club career

 Shillong Lajong

 He joined Shillong Lajong on 1 June 2015.
 Born in Sikkim, Lachenpa was a part of Shillong Lajong's youth side that competed in the Shillong Premier League.
 In September 2016, after recovering from a serious head injury, Lachenpa was named the club's player of the month.
 Shillong Lajong head coach, Thangboi Singto, praised Lachenpa saying "After suffering a serious head injury and undergoing an operation, he recovered and came back stronger and has shown a great improvement".

 During the 2016–17 I-League season, Lachenpa was the club's second choice goalkeeper, behind Vishal Kaith.
 His only appearance and debut came in the last 2016–17 Indian Federation Cup group stage game against DSK Shivajians coming as a substitute after Vishal's red card in seventy fifth minute but Shillong managed to win 3–2.

 The next season, Lachenpa was made the club's first choice goalkeeper after Vishal's departure to FC Pune City and started in Shillong Lajong's first I-League match of the season against Gokulam Kerala.
 He kept the clean sheet as Shillong Lajong won 1–0.
 He made thirteen appearances and kept five cleansheets in the league.
 He also played in the quarterfinal 3–1 loss to Mohun Bagan of inaugural Indian Super Cup.
 In 2018-19 I-League, he made only nine appearances and kept one clean sheet against Minerva Punjab FC.
 Throughout the season he was dropped to bench to make space for Neithovilie Chalieu in the starting 11.
 Lachenpa suffered a serious injury in the eleventh minute against Chennai City FC which resulted in a miss of next two matches.
 He played his last match for Shillong in a 3–2 loss to Mohun Bagan in last league game.
 Shillong Lajong got relegated that season.